 The Winners of these illustrious tournaments have their names recorded in the annals of history!

 In addition, the NAF holds a World Cup every 4 years – in Nottingham 2007, Amsterdam 2011, Lucca in 2015 and the next will be in Dornbirn in 2019.
 Find the winners from Lucca and the Eurobowl here.
 World Cup 3 had its own dedicated website, and you can find information using this search.
-These tournaments, as well as Eurobowl and Europen since 2014, count as Majors for ranking points.
+These tournaments, as well as the major team tournaments and associated competitions, count as Majors for ranking points.